mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Https connection

 We need https connection for running the Dialogflow commands.
-For this, you will have to sign up on [ngrok.com](https://ngrok.com). **You do not need to download ngrok to the **
-Register with your own account, and afterwards run _Step 3_ to connect your account.
+For this, you will have to sign up on [ngrok.com](https://ngrok.com). **You do not need to download ngrok, only sign up.
+We have included the binaries in the git repo you cloned.** Register with your own account, and afterwards run _Step 3_ to connect your account.

 Setup ngrok from the _node_-folder like this:

 ```
 ./ngrok authtoken [your auth token]
 ```

 <a name="runyourapplication"></a>